swiftlang/swift-evolution/proposals/NNNN-parameter-packs.md

 #### Open questions

-While type packs cannot be written directly, a requirement where both sides are concrete types is desugared using the type matching algorithm, therefore it will be possible to write down a requirement that constraints a type parameter pack to a concrete type pack, unless some kind of restriction is imposed:
+While type packs cannot be written directly, a requirement where both sides are concrete types is desugared using the type matching algorithm, therefore it will be possible to write down a requirement that constrains a type parameter pack to a concrete type pack, unless some kind of restriction is imposed:

 ```swift
 func append<each S: Sequence>(_: repeat each S, _: repeat each T) where (each S).Element == (Int, String) {}